bridge

 Doctora: Todo esto sugiere que hay un desequilibrio en las células de su sangre.
 Voy a pedirle una hematología completa.

-(All this suggests that there is a unbalance in the cells of her blood.
+(All of this suggests that there is an imbalance of her blood cells.
 I am going to request a complete blood count.)

 Papá: Mientras esperamos los resultados, voy a llamar a la escuela, para que sepan que tengo a la niña aquí en el hospital.

-(While we await the results, I am going to call the school, so they know that I have the girl here in the hospital.)
-Note: "Sepan" is the present subjunctive tense of the verb "saber."
+(While we await the results, I am going to call the school, so that they know that I have the girl here in the hospital.)
+Note: "Sepan" is the present tense subjunctive mood of the verb "saber."

 Doctora: Señor, parece que Margarita tiene leucemia.
 Los glóbulos blancos están en 50,000.
 Tendremos que hacerle una biopsia de la médula ósea, para saber exactamente de qué tipo es.